-Money Market Funds - In July 2014, the SEC adopted amendments to the rules that govern money market mutual funds.
+Money Market Funds - The SEC adopted amendments to the rules that govern money market mutual funds.
 The amendments make structural and operational reforms to address risks of excessive withdrawals over relatively short time frames by investors from money market funds, while preserving the benefits of the funds.
 Oppenheimer does not sponsor any money market funds.
 Oppenheimer utilizes such funds to a small extent for its own investment purposes and, as a result of the new rules, has extensively limited the availability of money market funds to its clients.
-Instead the Company offers FDIC short-term bank deposit alternatives as cash sweep investments.
+Instead, the Company offers FDIC short-term bank deposit alternatives as cash sweep investments.
 The SEC and FINRA have previously expressed interest in reviewing the programs under which broker-dealers offer FDIC-insured accounts to clients and their potential impact on the financial system.
-In December 2021, the SEC proposed further amendments to the rules governing money market funds.
-On July 12, 2023, the SEC adopted changes that will, when implemented, increase minimum money market fund liquidity requirements, eliminate redemption gates and impose mandatory liquidity fees on redemptions when certain thresholds are met, among other provisions.